Uganda – It has always been the Pearl of Africa.

 Was Winston Churchill the First to call Uganda – the Pearl of Africa?

-In 1858 John Hanning Speke and Richard Burton ventured through the Buganda Kingdom and were amazed by what they found.
-It was John Hanning Speke that discovered Lake Victoria as the source of the Nile.
-He was impressed with the vast and open streets in the capital of Buganda, Kampala.
-He was also surprised by Buganda Kingdom’s structured society, culture, and ways.
+In 1858, explorers John Hanning Speke and Richard Burton traveled through the Buganda Kingdom and were impressed by what they found.
+Speke discovered Lake Victoria as the source of the Nile and was fascinated by the organized society and culture of Buganda’s capital, Kampala.
+Later, the movie “Mountains of the Moon ” depicts his journey through Uganda.”

 Why is Uganda the Pearl of Africa?